-You’ll find well over 50 changes in Oreo, but only a few are quickly noticeable.
+While Google recently released Android 9 Pie, most users just got the Android 8 update.
+Meaning Oreo is the software you’ll enjoy for the foreseeable future.
+You’ll find well over 50 changes in Oreo, but only a few are noticeable at first glance.
 That’s because most are behind the scenes tweaks but will still make a big difference for daily use.

 What’s New in Android 8.0 Oreo

-Keep in mind that some of the changes detailed in our slideshow below are from Android 8.0 Oreo on a Pixel device, or show Android 7.1.2 Nougat on a Nexus 6P.
+Keep in mind that some of the changes detailed in our slideshow below are from Android 8.0 Oreo on a Pixel 2 device, or show Android 7.1.2 Nougat on a Pixel or Nexus 6P.
 Depending on what Android device you own, things may look slightly different.
 Not to mention some manufacturers like Samsung and HTC hand-pick which features to add to their phones, and leave others out.

 Android 8.0 Oreo vs Android 7.0 Nougat Comparison Walkthrough